 - If you are breast-feeding.
 Do not breast-feed while you take carmustine injection.
 You may also need to avoid breast-feeding for some time after your last dose.
 Talk with your doctor to see if you need to avoid breast-feeding after your last dose.

 This medicine may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take carmustine injection with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Carmustine Injection?

 - Talk with your doctor before getting any vaccines.
-Use with carmustine injection may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with carmustine injection may either raise the chance of an infection or make the vaccine not work as well.

 - You may have more of a chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.
 Some infections have been very bad and even deadly.

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - Long-term use may raise the chance of getting other cancers.
 If you have questions, talk with the doctor.

 - Have your lung function checked as you have been told by your doctor.
 Talk with your doctor.